Guevarism: Guerrilla warfare

 Che Guevara gave a fundamental role to the armed struggle.
 From his own experience he developed a whole theory about the guerrilla warfare which has been defined as foco.
 For him, when there were "objective conditions" for a revolution in a country, a small "focus" guerrilla as a vanguard could create the "subjective conditions" and unleash a general population uprising.

 He argued that there was a close link between the guerrillas, the peasants and the land reform.
-This position differentiated his thinking from Purely labor-industrial socialism and brought him closer to Maoist ideas.
+This position differentiated his thinking from purely labor-industrial socialism and brought him closer to Maoist ideas.

 His book Guerilla Warfare is a manual where tactics and strategies used in Cuban guerrilla warfare are discussed.

 However, Che claimed that in certain contexts the armed struggle had no place so it was necessary to use peaceful mechanisms such as participation within representative democracy.
 Although Che stated that this line should be peaceful but "very combative, very brave" and that it could only be abandoned if its orientation in favor of representative democracy was undermined within the population.

 The new man

 The fundamental axis on which he guided his political-theoretical-military action was the beginning of Marxist humanism.
-In other words, Che suggests that it is essential to distinguish between Marx's humanism and bourgeois humanism, traditional Christian, philanthropic, etc. Against all abstract humanism that claims to be "above class" (and which is, in the last analysis, bourgeois), Che's, like the liberation of man of Marx's, is explicitly engaged in a proletarian class perspective.
+In other words, Che suggests that it is essential to distinguish between Marx's humanism and bourgeois humanism, traditional Christian, philanthropic, etc. Against all abstract humanism that claims to be "above class" (and which is, in the last analysis, bourgeois), Che's, like the liberation of the man of Marx's, is explicitly engaged in a proletarian class perspective.
 Thus radically opposing "bad humanism" he declares that: and the realization of their potentialities can only be realized by the revolution of the workers, peasants and other exploited classes that eliminates the exploitation of man by man and establishes rational domination and collective of men (proletarians) on their process of social life.